Mankind’s next step will be our greatest

 Making more than £84m in the global box office, this space epic has become Nolan’s most ambitious film to date, taking the audience on an expansive and mesmerizing journey through the universe, while keeping the plot firmly focused on mankind’s place within the cosmos.

-With such a small cast, the plot hinges on the skills of the cast, but luckily for the audience, the big names of McConaughey, Hathaway and Cane all deliver, perfectly demonstrating the terrible choice that the crew had to make, holding the viewer with their emotion filled performances, something that could easily been overshadowed by the massive and beautiful CGI landscapes that fill this movie, or the clearly difficult subject matter.
+With such a small cast, the plot hinges on the skills of the cast, but luckily for the audience, the big names of McConaughey, Hathaway and Cane all deliver, perfectly demonstrating the terrible choice that the crew had to make, holding the viewer with their emotion-filled performances, something that could easily be overshadowed by the massive and beautiful CGI landscapes that fill this movie, or the clearly difficult subject matter.

 This film is perfect for those who enjoy a challenging yet entertaining storyline, filled with amazing visuals and enough emotion to keep you topped up for a while, I for one expect to see a lot of buzz around this film come Oscar season.